Gcenx/macports-wine/README.md

 ## `Wine-Mono` & `Wine-Gecko`?
 From Wine-5.0 it's possbile to have a shared version of both gecko & mono, instead of installing into each prefix the shared versions will be used.

-## How to use on macOS Mojave;
+## How to use on macOS High Sierra & macOS Mojave;
-Install macports as usual then apply the following patch
+Install macports as usual then apply the following patch.
 ```
 diff -u /opt/local/etc/macports/macports.conf.orig /opt/local/etc/macports/macports.conf
 --- /opt/local/etc/macports/macports.conf.orig	                        2019-09-27 22:22:38.000000000 -0400